dask/dask-blog/_posts/2019-07-08-dask-custom-cupy-kernel.md

 Summary
 -------

-About three months ago, [Matthew Rocklin](https://twitter.com/mrocklin) wrote a post on
-[Numba Stencils with Dask](https://blog.dask.org/2019/04/09/numba-stencil), demonstrating how to use them for both CPUs and GPUs.
-This post will present a similar approach to writing custom code, this time with user-defined custom kernels in CuPy.
+Some time ago, [Matthew Rocklin](https://twitter.com/mrocklin) wrote a post on [Numba Stencils with Dask](https://blog.dask.org/2019/04/09/numba-stencil), demonstrating how to use them for both CPUs and GPUs.
+This post will present a similar approach to writing custom code, this time with user-defined custom kernels in [CuPy](https://cupy.chainer.org/).
 The motivation for this post comes from someone who recently asked how can one use Dask to distribute such custom kernels, which is a question that will surely arise again in the future.

 Sample Problem